Fundraising Tips and Tools

 Use the posts below as inspiration for fundraising.
 Fill in the blanks provided or edit them to fit your fundraising style.

 Post 1: Have you heard?
-I’m #stillwalking… WALKING FROM HOME!
-I can’t wait to participate in Potter League for Animals’s first ever Virtual Walk for Animals, because even in times of crisis, animals still need our help.
-Donate to my page to help support a cause that is near and dear to my heart today.
-[Insert a link to your Heart & Sole Virtual Walk/Run for Animals fundraiser.]
+I’m #WalkingToSaveLives!
+I can’t wait to participate in Potter League for Animals’s Heart & Sole Walk for Animals.
+Please consider making a donation to my page to help support a cause that is near and dear to my heart today.
+[Insert a link to your Heart & Sole Walk for Animals fundraiser.] #HeartandSole2022

-Post 2: Staying at home is better with [insert pet’s name].
-Every year, thousands of animals find the shelter, medical attention, and care they need at Potter League for Animals until they’re adopted by loving families.
-Each one has the potential to be someone’s best friend, just like [insert pet’s name], which is why I’m supporting the Heart & Sole Virtual Walk/Run for Animals for Animals.
+Post 4: Every year, thousands of animals find the shelter, medical attention, and care they need at Potter League for Animals until they’re adopted by loving families.
+Each one has the potential to be someone’s best friend, just like [insert pet’s name], which is why I’m supporting the Heart & Sole Walk for Animals.
 For every donation, I’ll send you a picture of [insert pet’s name] so he/she can brighten your day as well.
 Donate today to help animals!
-[Insert a link to your Heart & Sole Virtual Walk/Run for Animals fundraiser.]
+[Insert a link to your Heart & Sole Walk for Animals fundraiser.] #HeartandSole2022

-Post 3: Animals have played a huge role in my life and supporting animals in need has always made me feel like a hero.
-Right now, so many people in the world are struggling, but we all still have opportunities every day to make a difference.
-Will you please help me by supporting my Heart & Sole Virtual Walk/Run for Animals fundraiser?
+Post 5: Animals have played a huge role in my life and supporting animals in need has always made me feel like a hero.
+Right now, so many people in the world are still struggling, but we all still have opportunities every day to make a difference.
+Will you please help me by supporting my Heart & Sole Walk for Animals fundraiser?
 You can be their hero — and mine.
-[Insert a link to your Heart & Sole Virtual Walk/Run for Animals fundraiser.]
+[Insert a link to your Heart & Sole Walk for Animals fundraiser.]

-Post 5: Help me help homeless animals.
-I’ll be walking from home to benefit the @potterleague #HeartandSole2020.Your donation is lifesaving for my furry friends.
-[Insert a link to your Heart & Sole Virtual Walk/Run for Animals fundraiser.]
+Post 6: Help me help homeless animals.
+I’ll be walking to benefit the @potterleague #HeartandSole2022.Your donation is lifesaving for my furry friends.
+[Insert a link to your Heart & Sole Walk for Animals fundraiser.]

-Post 6: I’m joining Heart & Sole Virtual Walk/Run for Animals @potterleague!
+Post 6: I’m joining Heart & Sole Walk for Animals @potterleague!
 Help homeless animals have a warm bed and loving care this winter and donate to my fundraising page.
-[Insert a link to your Heart & Sole Virtual Walk/Run for Animals fundraiser.] #HeartandSole2020
+[Insert a link to your Heart & Sole Walk for Animals fundraiser.] #HeartandSole2022

 Set up Your Page